michaelGorokhovsky/michaelgorokhovsky.github.io/projects.md

 Explore a city through a camera mounted underneath a drone.
 The city has collision detection with buildings, as well as other drones that can be destroyed by launching torpedoes at them.

 [Link to Github Repository With Project](https://github.com/michaelGorokhovsky/Drone-Exploration)

+#To see more of my projects, please have a look at my [Github](https://github.com/michaelGorokhovsky)